Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos/docs/retryPolicies/RetryPoliciesOverview.md

 - When triggered it clears the session tokens associated with some collection / container.

 ## Usage
-- Plugged in when performing a metadata request for a `DocumentCollection` instance.
+- Plugged in when resolving RID or name of the collection in the `RxCollectionCache` instance.

 # InvalidPartitionExceptionRetryPolicy